“Panda, please could you stop the car?”

 Definitely not kidding.

-Bhutan is probably the closest you can feel to heavens.
+Bhutan is probably the closest you can feel to heaven.

 Magical and fleeting views; blink and you’ll miss it.
 Fog, mist, clouds, mountains, and houses – they blend into one, painting a perfect picture of what paradise feels like.